lervag/vimtex/README.md

 * [LaTeX-Suite](http://vim-latex.sourceforge.net)

-    The main difference between vimtex and LaTeX-Suite (aka vim-latex) is probably that vimtex does not try to implement a full fledged IDE for LaTeX inside Vim.
+    The main difference between VimTeX and LaTeX-Suite (aka vim-latex) is probably that VimTeX does not try to implement a full fledged IDE for LaTeX inside Vim.
 E.g.:

-    * vimtex does not provide a full snippet feature, because this is better handled by [UltiSnips](https://github.com/SirVer/ultisnips) or [neosnippet](https://github.com/Shougo/neosnippet.vim) or similar snippet engines.
+    * VimTeX does not provide a full snippet feature, because this is better handled by [UltiSnips](https://github.com/SirVer/ultisnips) or [neosnippet](https://github.com/Shougo/neosnippet.vim) or similar snippet engines.
-    * vimtex builds upon Vim principles: It provides text objects for environments, inline math, it provides motions for sections and paragraphs
+    * VimTeX builds upon Vim principles: It provides text objects for environments, inline math, it provides motions for sections and paragraphs
-    * vimtex uses `latexmk`, `latexrun`, `tectonic` or `arara` for compilation with a callback feature to get instant feedback on compilation errors
+    * VimTeX uses `latexmk`, `latexrun`, `tectonic` or `arara` for compilation with a callback feature to get instant feedback on compilation errors
-    * vimtex is very modular: if you don't like a feature, you can turn it off.
+    * VimTeX is very modular: if you don't like a feature, you can turn it off.

 * [LaTeX-Box](https://github.com/LaTeX-Box-Team/LaTeX-Box)

-    vimtex currently has most of the features of LaTeX-Box, as well as some additional ones.
+    VimTeX currently has most of the features of LaTeX-Box, as well as some additional ones.
 See [here](#features) for a relatively complete list of features.

-    One particular feature that LaTeX-Box has but vimtex misses, is the ability to do single-shot compilation _with callback_.
+    One particular feature that LaTeX-Box has but VimTeX misses, is the ability to do single-shot compilation _with callback_.
 This functionality was removed because it adds a lot of complexity for relatively little gain (IMHO).